Eberhard Zeidler (architect): Awards and honours

 Zeidler was appointed an officer of the Order of Canada in June 1984 and invested four months later in October.
 He has also received the Order of Ontario that same year.
-He was conferred the gold medal of the Royal Architectural Institute of Canada in 1986.
+He was conferred the gold medal of the Royal Architectural Institute of Canada and became a recipient of the Governor General's Medal in Architecture for the project of Queen's Quay Terminal in 1986.
 Three years later, he was granted an honorary Doctor of Architecture by the University of Toronto.
 Zeidler was the recipient of the Queen Elizabeth II Golden Jubilee Medal (2002) and the Queen Elizabeth II Diamond Jubilee Medal (2012).
 The library and family reading room in the Daniels Building – housing the John H. Daniels Faculty of Architecture, Landscape and Design at the University of Toronto – is named in his honour.

 Personal life

 Zeidler married Jane Zeidler in 1957.
 They met while he was working in Peterborough, and remained married until his death.
 Together, they had four children: Katie, Robert, Margie, and Christina.

 Zeidler died on January 7, 2022, in Toronto.
 He was 95 years old, and was four days shy of his 96th birthday and nineteen days shy of his 65th wedding anniversary.